border-trade-demonstrators/btd-1/README.md

 ## About

 PHAs will undertake a number of checks at the border (e.g. identity and physical checks).
 The ability to receive pre-notifications and share non-compliance insight via signals rather than raw data with other PHAs, BCP, LAs, FSA, and Defra in a timely manner, particularly for RoRo loads which move quickly will enable more effective goods control and interventions.
+It will be useful to receive these notifications bi-directionally e.g. FSA to PHA and the other way round.

 ## Use cases